The Happenings on Shaw Hill

 “Is this – “ I started to say.

 The car veered wildly to the other side of the road to avoid a low hanging tree branch.
-The pine trees hugged the road closely (tightly).
+The pine trees hugged the road closely.
 They were like soldiers standing sentinel, waiting for us to enter.

 “Are we going to the station?”

 He stared straight ahead.
-He reminded me, for a moment, of the time my daughter and I played “statue” were you sit still and try not to blink.
+He reminded me, for a moment, of the time my daughter and I played “statue” were you sit still, trying not to blink.
 He was playing the part of a statue.
 I almost reached my hand up to touch his shoulder, to make sure he was real.

 He turned the corners quickly, the cars headlights flashing wildly on the dirt road and pine trees ahead.